How to Write a CV in 2023

 - Library Association of Portland (2019)

-If you speak more than one language, you should include it in your CV.
+If you speak multiple languages, you should include it in your CV.
 Being a polyglot can increase your chances of getting hired since you can offer translation services or communicate with a broader range of professionals and clients.

 - English (Fluent)